anywhichway/lmdb-oql/README.md

 Deletes instances of `classes` based on `conditions`.
 If `conditions` is not provided, all instances of `classes` will be deleted.

+All the deletions are done in a single transaction.

 Attempting to use `.db.get()` on a deleted object will return `undefined`.
 The `ids` are just yielded for convenience.

 `* async db.insert().into(...classes:class).values(values:object)` - yields ids of inserted objects as an array

 Multiple `classes` can be provided.
+If they do not have a schema defined, one will be defined automatically.
+This is the primary advantage of using `insert` over `put` with a null key.

 The `values` object should contain top level properties that match the class names or aliases of the `classes` provided.
 The values of those properties should be objects containing the properties to be inserted,e g. `{Person:{name:"Bill",age:22}}` will insert a `Person` with name "Bill" and age of 22.
 You can also provide an array of objects to insert multiple objects, e.g. `{Person:[{name"Mary",age:22},{name:"John",age:23}]}` will insert two `Person` objects.
 If you need to store Arrays as top level database objects, you can use the `Array` class and MUST provide an array with more than one dimension as a value, e.g. `{Array:[[1,2,3],[4,5,6]]}` will insert `Array` objects.

+All the inserts are done in a single transaction.

 `* async db.put(key,?data,?options)` - yields id of inserted object